makersquare/admissions-challenge-2/README.md

     money: 1000,
     cookies: 0
   },
+  ingredients: {
+    sugar: 10,
+    flour: 10
+  },
   pot: {
-    // sugar, flour
-  },
-  ingredients: {
-    // sugar, flour
+    sugar: 0,
+    flour: 0
   }
 };
 ```

-This object will hold the "truth" about how much sugar you have, and anytime you update this object, you will want to also update the HTML page regarding how much you have.
+This object will hold the "truth" about what you actually have, and anytime you update this object, you will want to also update the HTML page regarding how much you have.

 ---